 The most important part of breaking into software is, IMO, being able to prove that you can build something.
 Hiring is always a risk for employers - we’re making a decision based on a lot of unknowns, even with the best interview process in the world.
 So, be mindful of your potential employers and do everything you can to dispel that feeling of risk by showing what you’re capable of.

-1: There’s a romantic idea that all the best programmers start young, but some of the best, most thoughtful programmers I know started long after university.
+1: There’s a romantic idea that all the best programmers start young, but some of the best, most thoughtful programmers I know started after years in unrelated jobs.
 Don’t worry that you’re too old to start.
 Put in the hours and you’ll be just as good as anyone else.
 Age Discrimination is unfortunately a real thing, but there’s also a healthy backlash against it which is really encouraging.

 2: Don’t do this: mentors, while extremely valuable, are few and far between - probably 9 in 10 people don’t have one and get along fine, you are the biggest factor in your own success.